This Is...Brenda

-This Is...Brenda is the third studio album by American singer Brenda Lee.
-The album was released on October 10, 1960, on Decca Records and was produced by Owen Bradley.
-The release was Brenda Lee's second studio album released during 1960 and contained the single "I Want to Be Wanted", which became a number one single on the Billboard Hot 100.
+This Is...Brenda is a studio album by American singer, Brenda Lee.
+It was released on October 10, 1960 by Decca Records and was the third studio collection of her career.
+The album mixed pop and rock tracks together, among them being Lee's chart-topping single from that year called "I Want to Be Wanted".
+The album itself made the top five of the US Billboard 200 and also received a positive critical reception.